Judi Patton: Activist work

 The only bill with which Patton's lobbying did not succeed was the criminalization of sexual assault between spouses.

 In 2002, the Kentucky Commission on Women hosted a conference to discuss a report on the Economic Status of Kentucky's Women.
 Governor Patton had formed a task force in November 2001 after a national survey ranked Kentucky as the third worst state for women.
 Patton and former Governor Martha Layne Collins served as co-chairs of the task force and produced a report that evidenced Kentucky's failing rankings in health and nutrition, educational attainment, equity in pay and education, economic sufficiency and political and business leadership.

 In 2001, Judi's Place for Kids opened in Pikeville - a center named in her honor.
 Patton is on the Board of Directors of the Big Sandy Area Child Advocacy Center, founded in 1999 to serve the five easternmost counties of Kentucky (Pike, Floyd, Johnson, Magoffin, Martin), in supporting and protecting child abuse survivors.

 In 2003, The Judi Conway Patton Endowed Chair of Study on Violence Against Women was established at the University of Kentucky Center for Research on Violence Against Women.

 The Judi Patton Center for Families opened in 2021 as a center to provide resources and treatment to women dealing with substance use disorder.

+Patton's work concerning women and children continues.